GauthamYerroju/Slidey/index.md

 - Follows [BEM Syntax](https://css-tricks.com/bem-101).
 - Comes with just the drawer, leaves the menu item styling to the user.
 - Optional default stying CSS available using class "slidey--styled" so you can build on it.
 - Designed to be used with only one instance per page.
-Because if your website needs more than one global navigation drawer, you need to re-evaluate your life choices.
+Because if your website needs more than one global navigation drawer, you need to re-think your design.

 ## Usage